fricciardi/datetime2/docs/index.rst

    from datetime2 import Date

-The :mod:`datetime2` module is intended to be a replacement of the :mod:`datetime` module.
+The :mod:`datetime2` module is intended to be an enhancement of the :mod:`datetime` module.
 Its most visible feature is the ability to have multiple representation of the same date or time object.
-There are a few representations already available (see :ref:`Available date and time representations<list-of-calendars>`), but others can be ref:`added at run time<interface>`.
+There are a few representations already available (see :ref:`Available date and time representations<list-of-calendars>`), but others can be :ref:`added at run time<interface>`.

 Each representation can be reached via the attribute paradigm, e.g.: